Nonresident Military Service Members and Spouses

 If you are a nonresident military spouse residing in Ohio who had Ohio income tax withheld and who claims exemption from Ohio income tax under the 2009 amendment to the Servicemembers Civil Relief Act, you should file an Ohio income tax return and claim a refund.
 The Department of Taxation may request proof of your eligibility for the exemption in subsequent correspondence.

-To avoid a tax assessment based on an filing address on a federal return, military nonresident spouses are strongly encouraged to complete and file an IT 10 form annually when they file their federal return.
+To avoid a tax assessment based on a filing address on a federal return, military nonresident spouses are strongly encouraged to complete and file an IT 10 form annually when they file their federal return.
 Military spouses may also file an exemption from withholding IT MIL-SP form with their Ohio employers.
 Please be advised that this form asks spouses to provide a copy of their military ID card as verification of status; this is specifically authorized by the Department of Defense.

-Please note, however, that Ohio-domiciled spouses of service members who reside with their spouses outside Ohio are presumed to retain their Ohio domicile.
+NOTE: Ohio-domiciled spouses of service members who reside with their spouses outside Ohio are presumed to retain their Ohio domicile.
 These spouses remain subject to Ohio state income tax and school district income tax, if their domicile is within a taxing school district.

 Military Nonresident Service Members